Polygon Tool

 Precise Measurements

-Coordinate precision settings (0-4 decimal places) let you control exactly how precise your rectangle positioning is, perfect for technical drawings.
+Coordinate precision settings (0-4 decimal places) let you control exactly how precise your polygon positioning is, perfect for technical drawings.

 Live Colour Updates

-Your rectangles automatically use the currently selected colour from the palette, and the colour updates in real-time as you draw.
+Your polygons automatically use the currently selected colour from the palette, and the colour updates in real-time as you draw.

 Dual Input Controls